cscott/node-php-embed/README.md

 version of `node-gyp`, and thus your system must meet [node-gyp's requirements](https://github.com/TooTallNate/node-gyp#installation).

+The prebuilt binaries are built using g++-5 on Linux, and so you will need to have the appropriate versions of the C++ standard library available.
+Something like `apt-get install g++-5` should suffice on Debian/Ubuntu.

 It is also possible to make your own build of `php-embed` from its source instead of its npm package ([see below](#building-from-the-source)).